Pacific Wrecks

 Chronology Locations Aircraft Ships Submit Info How You Can Help Donate

-The only training mission was when the 158 landed at Japen Island (Part of the Schoutens) laying between Noemfoor and New Guinea.
+The only training mission was when the 158th landed at Japen Island (Yapen) off western New Guinea.
 I think the real purpose was worry the enemy nearby.

 Sarmi

-I think Bani Point was just to our left as we land in LCI's at the reef.
+I think Bani Point was just to our left as we landed in Landing Craft Infantry (LCI) at the reef.
 We had about a quarter mile to wade to the relative security of the narrow beach, so I was not paying close attention to the point.
 I just remember it was there to our left.
-My unit, the third battalion, moved toward Konrasoren on day 2.
-The point was at the entrance to Broa bay at the north end of the reef that streched across the ocean side of the Lagoon.
+My unit, the third battalion, moved toward Kornasoren on day two.
+The point was at the entrance to Broa bay at the north end of the reef that stretched across the ocean side of the lagoon.

 There were several native villages around Broa Bay which had many entrances to swampy areas.
 The Japs had hidden channels for small crafts into the swamps.
 On one of our patrols, we surprised about 35 enemy early one morning at a swamp boat landing.
 The point man waved to the commanding officer who deployed us along high ground above the site.
 They hardly knew what hit them.
 It was all over in about 20 minutes.

-The 158th RCT landed at Lingayen Gulf aboard APD's (Army Personnel Destroyers).
+The 158th RCT landed at Lingayen Gulf aboard High-speed transport destroyer (APD).
 We offloaded by nets over the side onto landing craft which circled and hit the beach collectively.
+I don't remember the beach name where we landed on Luzon.
 To our relief, there only light artillery fire, but we were greeted by civilians to the point that they were a hazard both to us and to themselves.
-We quickley moved inland to the north/south railroad and proceeded north.
+We quickly moved inland to the north/south railroad line and proceeded north.
 The rail bridges were blown so we waded rivers toward Damortis.

-I don't remember the beach name where we landed.
+On January 19, 1945 Shankle was admitted to the hospital with a battle injury from a rifle bullet with wounds but no nerve or artery damage.
+Later, he was evacuated back to Hollandia for three months and discharged in March 1945.
 The only time I was at Hollandia was when I was evacuated back there after I was wounded.
-Hot, Humid and one of the wettest spots on earth.
+It was hot, humid and one of the wettest spots on earth.
 The hospital was up in the highlands where lightening strikes were frequent and frightening.

 References